How VA 2.0 Handles Consumer Contact Updates

 • It is verified, marked as priority 1, and opted in for text messaging.

-• A note is added to the account documenting the update.
+• An account note is added documenting the update.

 Image displays Example 1 — new phone number added, verified, prioritized, and opted in.